 A student on probation who fails to meet the conditions required to continue probation or remove probation will be suspended.
 The period for a first academic suspension is one semester (not including summer).
 The period for a second academic suspension is two semesters (not including summer).
 Subsequent academic suspensions are for an indefinite period but not less than three semesters (not including summer).
-A student suspended at the end of the fall semester may not enroll in the short course period in January.
-A student suspended at the end of the spring semester may not enroll in the first short course period in May.
-A student suspended at the end of the summer term may not enroll in the short course period in August.
-Readmission after an academic suspension is not automatic but requires an appeal to the associate vice president for academics and discretionary action by the Academic Review Committee.
+A student suspended at the end of the fall semester may not enroll in the two-week course period in January.
+A student suspended at the end of the spring semester may not enroll in the two-week course period in May.
+A student suspended at the end of the summer term may not enroll in the two-week course period in August.
+Readmission after an academic suspension is not automatic but requires an appeal to the associate vice president for academics and possible discretionary action by the Academic Review Committee.

-A suspended student may appeal to the associate vice president for academics who will forward the appeal to the Academic Review Committee for a waiver of suspension.
+A suspended student may appeal to the associate vice president for academics who will consider the appeal and possibly refer it to the Academic Review Committee for a waiver of suspension.
 If granted, the student will be allowed to return to school, but the student is still considered to have received the academic suspension.
 Appeals must be received no later than two weeks after the student was suspended.